dtemir/harvard-CS50AI/README.md

 * The provided data set has certain evidence attributes like <code>Administrative</code>, <code>Informational</code>, etc. Those attributes constitute <code>evidence</code> that we use to train model
 * The data also has <code>Revenue</code> which indicates if the user bought something
 * We first parse the data to buffer in <code>load_data</code>, then we use it to train model with scikit-learn's <code>KNeighborsClassifier</code>
-* Finally, we need to benchmark the model.
+* Finally, we need to benchmark the model
-  * For this we use the understanding of <code>sensitivity</code>, that is the proportion of actual positive results to accurately predicted results, and <code>specificity</code>, which is the proportion of actual negative results to accurately predicted results.
+  * For this we use the understanding of <code>sensitivity</code>, that is the proportion of actual positive results to accurately predicted results, and <code>specificity</code>, which is the proportion of actual negative results to accurately predicted results
   * In other words, we compare positive actual information to positive predicted values and negative actual information to negative predicted values.
-* You can find the demonstration of how it works [here](https://www.youtube.com/watch?v=BlXzYbwb_0U&ab_channel=DamirTemir)
+* You can find the demonstration of how it works [here](https://www.youtube.com/watch?v=BlXzYbwb_0U&ab_channel=DamirTemir).

 ![shopping](demo/shopping.gif)

+<h2> Week 5: Neural Networks </h2>

+**Traffic (Convolutional Neural Network)** [see directory](https://github.com/dtemir/harvard-CS50AI/tree/master/traffic)
+* The assignment is about using provided images to train a neural network that classifies road signs
+* The images were provided by the [German Traffic Sign Recognition Benchmark](https://benchmark.ini.rub.de/?section=gtsrb&subsection=news)
+* To read the images, we use [OpenCV-Python](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html), and to build the network, we use [Tensorflow Keras](https://www.tensorflow.org/guide/keras/sequential_model)
+* To train the network as efficiently as possible, we applied the concepts of convolutional and pooling layers
+  * A convolutional layer serves to generalize the image by using a kernel matrix to filter the image into a fewer number of pixels
+  * A pooling layer serves the same purpose but through pooling one pixel out of its neighboring pixels to bring a more general view of the image.
+The particular type of pooling used is Max-Pooling that takes the highest pixel out of the square
+* The final structure of the neural network is [Convolutional, Max-Pooling, Convolutional, Max-Pooling, Flattening, Hidden Layer x3, Output Layer]
+* You can find the demonstration of how it works [here](https://www.youtube.com/watch?v=0dh9fd39h3Y&ab_channel=DamirTemir).